 Pilot-activated lighting is widely used by domestic airports and general aviation airfields.

 Solar airport lights are airfield lighting fixtures powered by solar energy.
 They become more and more popular among regional and even international airports.
-S4GA solar airfield lighting has been installed in Africa, Europe, Asia, Latin America.
-Airports chose S4GA solar lights due to its advantages:
+S4GA solar airfield lighting has been installed in Africa, Europe, Asia, and Latin America.
+Airports chose S4GA solar lights due to their advantages:

 Contact us to get a quote or learn more about solar airfield lights.